Imperium: The Philosophy of History and Politics: Summary

+Background

+Despite the influential status of the book, Yockey was a mysterious figure and very little is known about his life.
+Yockey adopted the ideas of German philosopher of history Oswald Spengler in Imperium, although Yockey's explicit antisemitism differentiated him from Spengler.
+Spengler's The Decline of the West was the most important single source.
+Yockey's views on the role of the state drew from the friend–enemy thesis of Nazi political theorist Carl Schmitt (whom Yockey has been accused of plagiarizing).
+Yockey heavily drew on the great man theory of Thomas Carlyle, seeing the creative ability of heroic individuals as a vehicle for progress.
+The book allegedly was written in six months beginning in 1947.

 Publication

 Yockey wrote Imperium at an inn in Brittas Bay, Ireland.
 The book spanned 600 pages in two volumes.
-In Yockey's pseudonym, Ulick Varange, Ulick was meant to be a Danish-Irish name, and Varange was a reference to Norsemen.
+In Yockey's pseudonym, Ulick Varange, Ulick was meant to be an Irish name, and Varange was a reference to Norsemen.
 Yockey invited the British fascist Oswald Mosley to publish Imperium in his name, but Mosley refused.
 Publication was financed by the Mosleyites Guy Chesham, Peter Huxley-Blythe and Yockey's mistress Baroness Alice von Pflugl.
 A thousand copies of the first volume, and 200 copies of the second volume, were printed in London by Westropa Press.

-The American far-right activist and antisemite Willis Carto acquired the rights to Imperium from Westropa in 1948.
-The 1962 edition, published after Yockey's suicide in jail in 1960, included an introduction by Carto, along with Revilo P. Oliver's positive review.
+The American far-right activist and antisemite Willis Carto, a Yockey supporter, acquired the rights to Imperium from Westropa in 1948.
+The 1963 Noontide Press edition, published after Yockey's suicide in jail in 1960, included an introduction by Carto.
+Carto republished Imperium as a paperback with Noontide in 1969, and they published it in a third edition in 1991.
+The book sold well in the United States, at over 20,000 copies from the Noontide editions.
+It has been translated into several languages, including Spanish and German.